Stchoud/stchoud.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Mathematician with a strong machine learning foundation and hands-on experience in large-scale data curation.
-Proficient in Python, R, Bash, and Excel, I build and deploy robust machine learning models and specialize in bioinformatics projects.
+Mathematician with a strong foundation in machine learning and hands-on experience in large-scale data curation.
+Proficient in Python, R, Bash, and Excel, I specialize in developing and deploying robust machine learning models, particularly in bioinformatics.

-Currently, I am pursuing my PhD in Bioinformatics in collaboration with the Mathematics Research Center of the Academy of Athens and the Medical School of Athens.
-My PhD thesis focuses on cancer research and specifically in gaining insights over complex biological data.
-The goal of the thesis is to recover novel patterns of cancer initiation and progression.
-This work includes rigorous data curation over large datasets to exclude non-cancerous noise, and the development of machine learning models to extract statistically significant patterns.
-To date, a total of 42 non-reported mutational patterns have been recovered, using state-of-the-art machine learning pipelines.
+I am currently pursuing a PhD in Bioinformatics in collaboration with the Mathematics Research Center of the Academy of Athens and the Medical School of Athens.
+My research focuses on cancer biology, aiming to gain deeper insights into complex biological data and uncover novel patterns in cancer initiation and progression.
+This work involves rigorous data curation over large datasets to exclude non-cancerous noise, as well as the development of machine learning models to extract statistically significant patterns.
+To this date, my research has identified 42 previously unreported mutational patterns using state-of-the-art machine learning pipelines.

-Beyond my academic pursuits, I offer my expertise as a freelance data scientist and tutor.
-I'm passionate about helping individuals and organizations harness the power of data to solve complex problems, make informed decisions, and achieve their goals.
-Whether you need help with a specific project, ongoing support, or personalized tutoring, I can provide tailored solutions that meet your unique needs.
-My services include:
+I am passionate about translating complex data into meaningful insights and empowering others through data science and education.
+Whether you need assistance with a specific project, ongoing support, or personalized tutoring, I offer tailored solutions to meet your unique needs.
+I strive to help individuals and organizations harness the power of data to solve complex problems, make informed decisions, and achieve their goals.

+My expertise includes:

 <a href='https://stchoud.github.io/projects/4_project.html'>Machine Learning<br></a>
 Building and deploying custom machine learning models for prediction, classification, clustering, and more.